kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-The goal is to make PDBs usable for pod groups as defined by the `Workload` object, which are common for use cases like distributed ML workloads.
+The goal is to make PDBs usable for pod groups as defined by the `Workload` object, which are common for use cases of distributed workloads such as ML training.
 Eviction or preemption of pods across multiple groups should be recognized as disrupting each of those groups, as opposed to evicting multiple pods from a single group (which only disrupts that one group).
 For these workloads, the health of the entire replica depends on the simultaneous availability of a certain number of pods within its group (as defined in the `Workload`'s `PodGroup`).

 ### Goals